 3.2.1.1.1 Pre-qualification, pre-selection or the scoring function.

-According to the European Single Procurement Document (ESPD), the structure of qualification criteria is as follows:
+According to the ESPD, the structure of qualification criteria is as follows:

 Exclusion grounds

 These criteria are eligibility criteria put forward by the CA to the candidates.
 All of them are published in the CN and relate to the whole procedure.